peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Deprecated.</b> Use EFloat from PeterO.Numbers/com.upokecenter.numbers and the output of this class's ToString method.

  <b>This class is largely obsolete.
 It will be replaced by a new version of this class in a different namespace/package and library, called  `PeterO.Numbers.EFloat
-          ` in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers
+            `  in the <a href="https://www.nuget.org/packages/PeterO.Numbers">  `PeterO.Numbers
-            ` </a>library (in .NET), or `com.upokecenter.numbers.EFloat
-          ` in the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers
+            `  </a> library (in .NET), or  `com.upokecenter.numbers.EFloat `  in the <a href="https://github.com/peteroupc/numbers-java">  `com.github.peteroupc/numbers
-            ` </a>artifact (in Java).
-This new class can be used in the `CBORObject.FromObject(object) ` method (by including the new library in your code, among other hings).</b>
+            `  </a> artifact (in Java).
+This new class can be used in the  `CBORObject.FromObject(object) `  method (by including the new library in your code, among other things). </b>

  Represents an arbitrary-precision binary floating-point number.
 Consists of an integer mantissa and an integer exponent, both arbitrary-precision.
 The value of the number equals mantissa * 2^exponent.
 This class also supports values for negative zero, not-a-number (NaN) values, and infinity.

  Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.

  Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.

  Unless noted otherwise,passing a null arbitrary-precision binary float argument to any method here will throw an exception.

  When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the precision context (see PrecisionContext's Traps property).

  An arbitrary-precision binary float value can be serialized in one of the following ways:

   * By calling the toString() method.
 However, not all strings can be converted back to an arbitrary-precision binary float without loss, especially if the string has a fractional part.

   * By calling the UnsignedMantissa, Exponent, and IsNegative properties, and calling the IsInfinity, IsQuietNaN, and IsSignalingNaN methods.
 The return values combined will uniquely identify a particular arbitrary-precision binary float value.

   If an operation requires creating an intermediate value that might be too big to fit in memory (or might require more than 2 gigabytes of memory to store -- due to the current use of a 32-bit integer internally as a length), the operation may signal an invalid-operation flag and return not-a-number (NaN).
 In certain rare cases, the CompareTo method may throw OutOfMemoryException (called OutOfMemoryError in Java) in the same circumstances.

-<b>Thread safety:</b>Instances of this class are immutable, so they are inherently safe for se by multiple threads.
-Multiple instances of this object with the same roperties are interchangeable, so they should not be compared using the ==" operator (which might only check if each side of the operator is he same instance).
+ <b>Thread safety: </b> Instances of this class are immutable, so they are inherently safe for use by multiple threads.
+Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which might only check if each side of the operator is the same instance).

 ### Member Summary
 * <code>[CompareTo(PeterO.ExtendedFloat)](#CompareTo_PeterO_ExtendedFloat)</code> - Compares this extended float to another.
+* <code>[Create(int, int)](#Create_int_int)</code> - Creates a number with the value exponent*2^mantissa.
 * <code>[Create(PeterO.BigInteger, PeterO.BigInteger)](#Create_PeterO_BigInteger_PeterO_BigInteger)</code> - Creates a number with the value exponent*2^mantissa.
-* <code>[Create(int, int)](#Create_int_int)</code> - Creates a number with the value exponent*2^mantissa.
+* <code>[Equals(object)](#Equals_object)</code> - Determines whether this object's mantissa and exponent are equal to those of another object and that other object is an arbitrary-precision decimal number.
+* <code>[Equals(PeterO.ExtendedFloat)](#Equals_PeterO_ExtendedFloat)</code> - Determines whether this object's mantissa and exponent are equal to those of another object.
 * <code>[EqualsInternal(PeterO.ExtendedFloat)](#EqualsInternal_PeterO_ExtendedFloat)</code> - Determines whether this object's mantissa and exponent are equal to those of another object.
-* <code>[Equals(PeterO.ExtendedFloat)](#Equals_PeterO_ExtendedFloat)</code> - Determines whether this object's mantissa and exponent are equal to those of another object.
-* <code>[Equals(object)](#Equals_object)</code> - Determines whether this object's mantissa and exponent are equal to those of another object and that other object is an arbitrary-precision decimal number.
 * <code>[Exponent](#Exponent)</code> - Gets this object's exponent.
 * <code>[FromString(string)](#FromString_string)</code> - Creates a binary float from a text string that represents a number.
 * <code>[FromString(string, int, int, PeterO.PrecisionContext)](#FromString_string_int_int_PeterO_PrecisionContext)</code> - Creates a binary float from a text string that represents a number.